-Massey’s food technology staff are internationally-renowned for their research and teaching and learning methods.
-You will be working with specialists, for example:
+Massey’s food technology staff are internationally renowned for their research and teaching and learning methods.
+You will be working with recognised specialists, for example:

 Dr Parker’s research interests include developing processes to create added value food products.
 Particular focus has been on utilising secondary processing streams from food production with numerous projects in meat processing and fruit and vegetable processing.

 He has also collaborated with work in the development and processing of pet foods and has previous industrial experience in the pet food industry.

 A food technology lecturer in food and nutrition, his teaching interests include food process engineering, packaging technology and product development.